arnodel/golite/README.md

 -   [ ] **Robust SQL Parser:** The schema parser has been improved to extract column names and types from `CREATE TABLE` statements.
 However, it is still a simplified implementation and may not handle all complex SQL syntax (e.g., constraints with nested parentheses, unusual type definitions).
 -   [ ] **Full Schema Parsing:** The `GetSchema()` function currently only parses `table` and `index` entries from the `sqlite_schema` table.
 It should be extended to handle other schema objects like `trigger` and `view`.
+-   [ ] **Index Schema Parsing:** The DDL parser can handle `CREATE TABLE` but not `CREATE INDEX`.
+This means we don't yet know which columns an index covers just from the schema.

 ## Installation